buzzbangorg/bsbang-frontend/README.md

 These instructions are for Linux.
 No plans to support Windows at this time.

-1. Copy bsbang.cfg.example to bsbang.cfg and change SECRET_KEY to your secret key and point SOLR_URL to your Solr install
+1. Copy bsbang.cfg.example to bsbang.cfg and change SECRET_KEY to your
+(Flask secret key)[http://flask.pocoo.org/docs/0.12/quickstart/#sessions] and point SOLR_URL to your Solr install
 2. Execute python3 app.py

 To install in Apache2